 For answers to commonly asked questions, see

-Going to the Federal Circuit Court - Frequently Asked Questions.
+Going to the Federal Circuit and Family Court of Australia - Frequently Asked Questions.